Megh01744/E-commerce_Funnel_Analysis/README.md

 ## Conversion and Drop-off Analysis

-- The biggest drop happens between Add to Cart and Begin Checkout.
+- The largest decline in event volume occurred between Add to Cart and Begin Checkout.
-- Only 5.80% of users who add products to their cart move forward to checkout.
-- This means nearly 94.20% leave before reaching checkout, making it the main problem area in the funnel.
-- Once users reach checkout, their buying intent becomes much stronger.
-- Around 38.11% of checkout events result in a completed purchase.
+- Begin-checkout events represented only **5.80%** of add-to-cart events.
+- Event volume therefore fell by **94.20%** between these two stages.
+- Purchase events represented **38.11%** of begin-checkout events, showing a much stronger conversion ratio later in the funnel.
-- Mobile has the highest overall funnel conversion rate at 2.24%, followed closely by desktop at 2.20%.
+- Mobile recorded the highest event-based funnel conversion rate at **2.24%**, followed closely by desktop at **2.20%** and tablet at **1.84%**.
 - Tablet performs the weakest, with a conversion rate of 1.84%.
 - Since device conversion rates are quite similar, the issue does not appear to be limited to one device.
 - The main opportunity is to understand and reduce the friction that prevents users from moving from cart to checkout.